HARPgroup/hydro-tools/README.md

 This package is in active development.

 ## Release notes
+### 1.0.10 12/15/2025
+1. Update elfgen wrappers to allow for more dynamic generation of NHDPlus flows.

 ### 1.0.9 12/01/2025
 1. Added wrapper functions for elfgen package. `simple_nhdPlusFlows()` finds the NHDPlus segment (and flows) contained in a VA Hydro feature.
 The output code can be given to `simple_elfgen()` to allow for easy generation of ecologic limit functions from imported EDAS data